andrew-lunarg/gfxreconstruct/USAGE_desktop.md

 documents, one per line following the
 [JSON Lines standard](https://jsonlines.org/).
-The JSON document on each line is designed to be parsed by tools such as simple Python scripts as well as being usefully inspectable by eye after pretty printing, for example by piping through a commandline tool such as [`jq`](https://stedolan.github.io/jq/).
+The JSON document on each line is designed to be parsed by tools such as simple Python scripts as well as being useful for inspection by eye after pretty printing, for example by piping through a command-line tool such as [`jq`](https://stedolan.github.io/jq/).
 For these post-processing use cases, `gfxrecon-convert` can be used to stream binary captures directly into `stdin` of the next tool in the chain, without